micoli/intellij-php-companion/README.md

 - **Flexible Mapping**: Define custom source-to-target class relationships
 - **Go to Declaration**: Jump between peer classes with a single keystroke

+### 🧑‍💻 Attribute Navigation
+- **Attribute-based Navigation**: Open a intellij search with a formatted value of an attribute property
+- **Flexible Mapping**: Define custom attribute property and a formatter to generate a custom intellij search pattern
+- **Click and search**: Jump between peer classes with a single keystroke

 ### ⚙️ Configuration Management
 - **Hot Reload**: Configuration changes are automatically detected and applied
 - **Multiple Formats**: Support for JSON and YAML configuration files